 For example, even Dr Robert Proctor, who knows a thing or two about smoking and the tricks of the tobacco trade – he wrote a book running to 737 pages on the subject (Golden Holocaust, 2011) – doesn’t appear to know much about smokers.
 I have a great respect for him but he is an historian, not a smoking cessation counsellor.
 This no doubt explains him writing stuff such as

-…the other reasons [apart from addiction] people smoke – to ponder the wafting of the fumes, for example, or to obtain some form of oral gratification.
+The other reasons [apart from addiction] people smoke – to ponder the wafting of the fumes, for example, or to obtain some form of oral gratification.
 Or to emulate [the actor] Johnny Depp or [the actress] Keira Knightley.
 (Tobacco Control, September 2017)

 Do smokers say, as reasons for smoking, that they love to ponder the wafting of the fumes, they obtain oral gratification and they can identify with their favourite film stars, as being so important they would risk disease and death rather than give these up?